Meet the 2024 Class of HRC Youth Ambassadors

 Eris (they/them) | Michigan

 Eris is an 18 year old Black, nonbinary, neurodivergent, and queer activist.
 Their biggest passion is fighting for liberation and accessibility in all areas.
 This led them to be president of their high school Gender-Sexuality Alliance and heavily involve themselves in other national organizations such as GLSEN and It Gets Better.
 Most of their advocacy surrounds BIPOC liberation, LGBTQ+ rights, Reproductive/Sexual Health, and the intersectionality of all three.
 Throughout their years as an advocate, they have published an op-ed in Teen Vogue, spoken on many panels to share their unique experience, and created a sexual health resource for their local community.
 When not immersed in activism, Eris can be found crocheting or listening to their favorite Spotify playlist.
-Currently, Eris is studying sociology at Wayne State University in the fall to create their own non-profit in the near future.
+Currently, Eris is studying sociology in the fall to create their own non-profit in the near future.

 Ray (he/they) | Kentucky